 This post may contain affiliate links.
 Please read our Disclosure Policy.

 If you love coconut macaroons but want an easier, no-fuss version, these chewy coconut cookies are for you!
-Unlike traditional macaroons, this recipe skips whipping the egg whites—resulting in a denser, chewier, and more candy-like texture, much like the coconut filling of an Almond Joy candy bar.
-Drizzle them with chocolate, and you have an Almond Joy-inspired coconut cookie that’s sure to be a favorite!
+Unlike traditional macaroons, this recipe skips the step of whipping the egg whites, resulting in a denser, chewier texture, much like the coconut filling of an Almond Joy candy bar.
+Drizzle them with chocolate, and you have an Almond Joy-inspired coconut cookie that is sure to be a favorite!

-If you love cookies as much as my family, check out my 150+ gluten free cookie recipes.
+If you love cookies as much as my family does, check out my 150+ gluten-free cookie recipes.
 I also made it easy to find the perfect gluten-free cookie recipe by “type” in this Gluten-Free Cookie Guide.

 Ingredient Notes: